 Students should complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov/ annually.
-The application becomes available each October 1 for aid in the following award year.
+The application generally becomes available each October 1 for aid in the following award year.
+For the 2024-25 aid year, the FAFSA is expected to become available in December 2023.
 The NSU federal school code is 001509.
-The earlier students apply, the better chance they have of being considered for maximum available funds.
+The earlier students apply, the better chance they have of being considered for the maximum available funds.
 2. Identify and apply for scholarships.

 Institutional and external scholarship opportunities are available to assist students in meeting their educational goals.
 The best resource for up-to-date information is the NSU scholarship website located at nova.edu/financialaid/scholarships.
 Students will find information on how to apply, as well as resources to help them identify scholarships.
 Students should commit to continuously identifying and applying for scholarships.
 This type of financial aid does not have to be repaid.
 3. Plan for housing and meal expenses.

 The budget includes a housing and meal component.
-Students should ensure that they budget for these expenses
+Students should ensure that they budget for these expenses.
 4. Check financial aid account regularly.